sonnymarinho/sonnymarinho/README.md

 ### I'm passionate about technology and code!

 - 📓 I'm presently reinforcing my knowledge, creating some projects.
-- 🎯 2022 Goals: Get to participate in some open source projects.
 - ⚡ Fun Facts: I like to hear podcasts; get to know new things.
 - 👨🏾‍💻 Create some more personal projects and fill out the little squares down below xD